andzh1/word-analysis/README.md

  ![alt text](https://github.com/andzh1/words-analysis/blob/main/Diagramm%20of%20correctness.png)

+ As we see, our hypothesis works, and it's correctness grows up as words' length increases.
+Correctness of our algorithm is 75% in average; for words of length >= 8 it is 85%.

  ## Process and implementation

 #### Definitions
 - "match, matches" - pair of string & integer, represents how many times does this strings occurs in the text.